zengxiaofei/small-contig-reassignment/README.md

+## !!Attention: This repository is now outdated since we have integrated this function into our latest scaffolding tool - [HapHiC](https://github.com/zengxiaofei/HapHiC).
+HapHiC achieves chromosome-level scaffolding of haplotype-phased assemblies without relying on reference genomes.
+We encourage you to experiment with it.

 ## Background

 Complete phasing using Hi-C data is sometimes difficult owing to the low genetic divergence between haplotypes.
 For example, ALLHiC might group homologous contigs into a big cluster (**Fig. 1a**).
 Although these contigs could be further adjusted manually, the placement of small contigs is always boring and time-consuming (**Fig. 1b**).